 Amsterdam's markets abound with the vibrant colours, smells and sights that define this multicultural city, meaning open-air markets are one of the best ways to soak up the local culture.
 So go for a stroll and discover the village atmosphere of the city's neighbourhood markets, most of which are open year-round, rain or shine.

 Amsterdam has a number of lively neighbourhood markets filled with food, flowers, clothes, housewares and other bits of kitsch.
 Open six days a week (Monday to Saturday), you can sample local snacks, pick up the daily necessities and rub shoulders with the locals at the Albert Cuypmarkt, Dappermarkt, Nieuwmarkt or Ten Katemarkt.

 Organic farmers' markets

 Whether you call it eco, bio or organic, Amsterdam has a few markets dedicated to sustainably produced products.
 The focus is on food, but you’ll also find everything from clothes to cleaning supplies.
-Held once a week: head to the Nieuwmarkt or Noordermarkt on Saturday, or the Haarlemmerplein on Wednesday.
+Head to the Nieuwmarkt organic market on Saturday, Noordermarkt on Saturday (until 17:00), or the Haarlemmerplein on Wednesday.
 The impressive Pure Markt also introduces you to vendors selling a variety of sustainable, organic and artisanal products, while the Neighbourfood Market sells delicious food from local producers.